John Layfield: WWE Champion (2004–2005)

-On June 12, JBL appeared at the WWE-promoted ECW One Night Stand pay-per-view as an anti-ECW "crusader".
+On June 12, JBL appeared at the WWE-promoted ECW One Night Stand pay-per-view as an anti-ECW "crusader."
 In the course of the night, he attacked The Blue Meanie in a shoot.
 WWE capitalized on the situation by resigning Meanie to a short-term contract.
 On the July 7 episode of SmackDown!, Meanie was reunited with his old The Blue World Order associates Nova and Stevie Richards and he defeated JBL with the help of the World Heavyweight Champion Batista, who was drafted to SmackDown! a few weeks after Cena was drafted to Raw.
-JBL and Batista then met in a match at The Great American Bash for the World Heavyweight Championship.
+JBL and Batista then met in a match at The Great American Bash on July 24 for the World Heavyweight Championship.
 JBL won the match by disqualification, after Batista hit JBL with a steel chair, but since a title does not change hands by disqualification, Batista retained the title.
-At SummerSlam, Batista defeated JBL in a No Holds Barred match to retain the World Heavyweight Championship.
+At SummerSlam on August 21, Batista defeated JBL in a No Holds Barred match to retain the World Heavyweight Championship.
 JBL lost another rematch with Batista on the September 9 episode of SmackDown! in a Texas Bullrope match, ending the feud.